google/WebFundamentals/src/site/_en/fundamentals/device-access/device-orientation/dev-orientation.markdown

 collection: device-orientation
 key-takeaways:
   devorientation:
-    -  Use sparingly
+    -  Use sparingly.
-    -  Test for support
+    -  Test for support.
-    -  Don't update the UI on every orientation event, instead sync to requestAnimationFrame
+    -  Don't update the UI on every orientation event; instead sync to requestAnimationFrame.
 ---

 {% wrap content %}